Best Smart Door Locks 2026: 6 Tested, No Fees

 Are smart locks safe?

-Yes — the Schlage Encode Plus is ANSI Grade 1 certified, withstanding 250,000 cycles plus 150 lbs force resistance, with AES-128 encryption on the Wi-Fi link.
-Security.org tested 150 simulated break-ins across the 2026 slate; no Grade 1 lock failed.
-The Yale Assure Lock 2, Ultraloq U-Bolt Pro, and Wyze Auto-Lock Bolt v2 hold Grade 2 ratings at 150,000 cycles.
+Yes — the Schlage Encode Plus is ANSI Grade 1 certified, withstanding 250,000 cycles plus 150 lbs force resistance, which is the highest residential security rating a deadbolt can carry.
+The Yale Assure Lock 2, Ultraloq U-Bolt Pro, and Wyze Auto-Lock Bolt v2 hold Grade 2 ratings at 150,000 cycles, and every pick in this slate retains a physical key cylinder or existing deadbolt as an offline backup.

 What happens if the smart lock battery dies?

 Every pick in this slate has a backup.
 The Schlage, Yale, Ultraloq, Level, and Wyze ship with a physical key cylinder.
 The August retrofit keeps the existing deadbolt's key intact.
 All 6 picks emit low-battery warnings via the app at roughly 20% remaining.
-The Wyze Auto-Lock Bolt v2 and Ultraloq U-Bolt Pro also accept a 9V emergency power tap on the exterior for a one-time unlock.
+The Ultraloq U-Bolt Pro also accepts a 9V emergency power tap on the exterior for a one-time unlock.

 Do smart locks work with Apple Home Key?